anttihaap/distributed-backup-system/REPORT.md

 Currently the nodes can send any lengths of files.
 The backups work with the "tit for tat" stategy.
 We would like to have the contracts equal to the same amount of bytes.
 This could be achieved by splitting the file for example to 10M chunks.

 Encrpytion should be used.
-This can be handled in the node client.
+This can be handled in the node client and adds security.

-## Negotiation
+#### Negotiation

+The negotation stage could be improved

+#### Selecting optimal nodes

+To encrease performance, the nodes should select the most optimal nodes to do sychronization and file transfers.
+In practice, the closes physical nodes should be accepted.

 ## Code repository